akshaybengani/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_properties_iresearch.md

 For the case where the consolidation policies rarely merge segments (i.e. few inserts/deletes), a higher value will impact performance without any added benefits.

-_Background:_
-  With every "commit" or "consolidate" operation a new state of the view internal data-structures is created on disk.
+> With every "commit" or "consolidate" operation a new state of the view
+> internal data-structures is created on disk.
-  Old states/snapshots are released once there are no longer any users remaining.
+> Old states/snapshots are released once there are no longer any users
+> remaining.
-  However, the files for the released states/snapshots are left on disk, and only removed by "cleanup" operation.
+> However, the files for the released states/snapshots are left on disk, and
+> only removed by "cleanup" operation.

 @RESTSTRUCT{consolidationIntervalMsec,post_api_view_props,integer,optional,uint64}
 Wait at least this many milliseconds between committing view data store